MchainNetwork/cosmos-awesome/README.md

 - [Like.co](https://like.co/) ⚛️ - A mini NFT marketplace that can be embedded into any website, allowing writers to focus on creating quality content while readers can collect and own their favorite articles in NFT form.
 Enables the selling of work as NFTs without the technical hassle, simplifying the process of NFT creation and publishing on the internet.

 ### Oracles

 - [Band Protocol](https://www.bandprotocol.com/) - A cross-chain data oracle platform that aggregates and connects real-world data and APIs to smart contracts, compatible with multiple blockchains, ensuring data integrity in a decentralized manner.
+- [Chainlink-Cosmos](https://github.com/ChainSafe/chainlink-cosmos) - A Cosmos SDK module developed by ChainSafe Systems to integrate Chainlink, a decentralized oracle network, into Cosmos blockchains.
+It supports the Chainlink OCR functionality for accepting aggregate signed data from a set of oracles and storing it in the blockchain state, making it available to other modules within the same application.

 ### Oracles and AI Services